d99kris/nchat/README.md

 Specifies a custom downloads directory path to save attachments to.
 If not specified, the default dir is `~/Downloads` if exists, otherwise `~`.

+### proxy_

+SOCKS5 proxy server details.
+To enable proxy usage the parameters `host` and `port` are required, while `user` and `pass` are optional (depending on the SOCKS server).
+Note: In order to use a proxy while setting up nchat the first time, it is recommended to first run nchat without arguments (`nchat`) for its config dir to be created, and then edit proxy settings in `~/.nchat/app.conf` as needed, before running `nchat -s` to setup an account.

 ~/.nchat/ui.conf
 ----------------